 50-23 million years ago

 Paleogene period.
-The Paleogene is informally known as Lower Tertiary or Early Tertiary.
+The Paleogene is informally known as the Lower Tertiary or Early Tertiary.
 The Tertiary is no longer recognized as a formal unit by the International Commission on Stratigraphy (see notes 2), but the word is still widely used.

 After the Cretaceous-Paleogene extinction event, mammals began a rapid diversification and transformed from a few small and generalized forms that began to evolve into most of the modern varieties we see today.
 Some of these mammals would evolve into large forms that would dominate the land, while others would become capable of living in marine, specialized terrestrial, and airborne environments.